baxance/reading-notes/Read01_Markdown.md

 **Markdown** is a *lightweight* language used for simple webpage formatting on [GitHub](http://github.com).
 Markdown files have the extension ".markdown" or more succinctly ".md" which I can only assume also stands for "MarkDown"

-You don't have to only use Markdown for changes in text, you can create lists as well be preceeding a line with a simple "-" or a "*"
+You don't have to only use Markdown for changes in text, you can create lists as well be preceeding a line with a simple "- " or a "* "

 - Like
 - This

-Or number them by simply placing a number before each line "1. "
+Or number them by simply placing a number "1. " before each line.
 1. Which
 1. Looks
 1. like